ibm-cloud-docs/vmware/vmware-vsphere-6-getting-started.md

 2. Click **Order devices**
 3. In the **Compute** category, click either **Bare metal servers** or **Virtual Server**.
 Select the **Monthly*8 billing option.
   1. For a virtual server instance to qualify for vCenter 6.0, you must deploy on at least **4 x 2.0 GHz Cores** and **4 GB of RAM**
-  2. For a listing of vCenter Deployment recommendations, see the [VMware vCenter Server 6.0 Deployment Guide](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vmware-vcenter-server6-deployment-guide-white-paper.pdf){:external}.
+  2. For a listing of vCenter Deployment recommendations, see the [VMware vCenter Server 6.0 Deployment Guide](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vmware-vcenter-server6-deployment-guide-white-paper.pdf){: external}.
 4. Enter the following information:
   * Based on the Recommended Minimum Server Configuration
     * vCPU Core Configuration: 4 x 2.0 GHz Cores